awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-simplify.md

 1. Choose **Execute**\.

-1. After execution completes, choose **Parameter Store** in the navigation pane and confirm that the new value for `latestAmi` matches the value returned by the Automation workflow\.
+1. After the automation completes, choose **Parameter Store** in the navigation pane and confirm that the new value for `latestAmi` matches the value returned by the automation\.
 You can also verify the new AMI ID matches the Automation output in the **AMIs** section of the Amazon EC2 console\.